 Longevity and the Indian Tradition

 Does the pursuit of longevity, or even radical longevity, have future in India?
 The following article will consider this question mainly in ideological, cultural and historical terms, rather than in terms of analyzing current technological and demographic trends.
-In demographic terms, as was also noted earlier, the life expectancy in India is till relatively low compared to other countries (about 65-66 years), yet it is clearly on the rise and no limit can be set for this increase.
-Important innovative initiatives for research of aging and longevity are on the way, such as International Longevity Center India, whose purpose is “To work towards healthy, productive and participatory ageing” [in other words for healthy longevity].
+In demographic terms, as was also noted earlier, the life expectancy in India is still relatively low compared to other countries (about 68 years), yet it is clearly on the rise1 and no limit can be set for this increase.
+Important innovative initiatives for research of aging and longevity are on the way, such as the International Longevity Center India,2 whose purpose is “to work towards healthy, productive and participatory ageing” (or healthy longevity).
 Also the future of general biomedical research in India, including longevity research, looks bright.
-According to one analyst, “India is a promised land, offering much in the medical and scientific research.”
+According to one analyst, “India is a promised land, offering much in the medical and scientific research.”3

 As formulated by Prof. Kalluri Subba Rao, Hon.
-Coordinator for Center for Research and Education in Aging (CREA) University of Hyderabad:
+Coordinator for Center for Research and Education in Aging (CREA) University of Hyderabad:5

 Yet, apparently the above argument against longevity research presents a very incomplete and even distorted view of Indian cultural tradition.
 As a matter of fact, in Indian tradition, particularly in the religious tradition of Hinduism (or rather in the variety of religions of India designated by this term), the pursuit of longevity and even radical life extension has been a persistent theme since a very early time.